 Adult literacy volunteers provide instruction in Adult Basic Education (ABE), reading or math, and English as a Second Language (ESL).
-Volunteers typically work one-on-one with students, in small groups, or as classroom assistants.
-Volunteers make a tremendous difference in the lives of those learning English or improving their basic reading or math skills.
-Learn more about the adult literacy program.
+Volunteers typically work one-to-one with students.
+Volunteers make a tremendous difference in the lives of those who are learning English or improving their basic reading or math skills.

-It takes a special adult to be a literacy volunteer – someone who desires to serve others.
+It takes a special adult to be a literacy volunteer – someone who desires to serve others, someone who is willing to work with adults as a peer.
 Besides helping students learn to speak and read a new language, volunteers assist with helping people learn the life skills they need in a new country.
-Volunteers also help adults increase their education levels, which builds a student's confidence and self esteem.
+Volunteers also help adults increase their education levels, which builds a student's confidence and self-esteem.
 Learn more about being a literacy volunteer.

 You don't need teaching experience nor do you need to be able to speak a second language to become a literacy volunteer.
 Come join us!

 This project was made possible by a grant awarded by the Illinois State Library, a division of the Office of Secretary of State, using funds designated for literacy.
 Learn more about the Adult Volunteer Literacy Grant program.